Specifying Geomembranes for Lithium Brine Evaporation Ponds: A Technical Guide for Engineers and Project Owners

 For civil engineers, installers, fabricators, and project owners specifying containment solutions for lithium mining operations, the stakes are high.
 A geomembrane failure in this environment doesn’t just mean a repair job — it means lost lithium product, potential groundwater contamination, regulatory exposure, and significant project downtime.

-This guide breaks down exactly what’s required of a geomembrane in a lithium brine application, how common materials measure up against those requirements, what performance features should be on every specifier’s checklist, and how E Squared’s Flex Liner LLDPE-R product line gives engineers the right tool for every layer of a mining containment system.
+This guide breaks down exactly what’s required of a geomembrane in a lithium brine application, how common materials measure up against those requirements, what performance features should be on every specifier’s checklist, and how E Squared’s geomembrane product line gives engineers the right tool for every layer of a mining containment system.

 Understanding the Containment Challenge: What Makes Lithium Brine Ponds Uniquely Demanding